 A Dominant Trait

-Rhodesians who have the ridge either carry two copies of the ridge gene (homozygous) or carry just one copy of the ridge gene (heterozygous).
+Rhodesians who have the ridge either carry two copies of the ridge gene RR (homozygous) or carry just one copy of the ridge gene (heterozygous) Rr.

 Therefore, all puppies born from a homozygous Ridgeback parent will have a ridge, regardless of what the other parent has, but their genetic tendencies will vary, resulting in:

-- puppies who have ridges and a 50 percent chance of carrying 2 ridge genes (homozygous), or
+- puppies who have ridges and a 50 percent chance of carrying two ridge genes RR (homozygous), or

-- puppies who have ridges and a 50 percent chance of carrying 1 ridge gene (heterozygous)
+- puppies who have ridges and a 50 percent chance of carrying one ridge gene Rr (heterozygous)

 When Things Go Wrong

-As we have seen, the ridge is a dominant trait, but if it's a dominant trait, why do Rhodesian specimens without a ridge pop up every now and then?
+Do all Rhodesian Ridgebacks have a ridge?
+As we have seen, the ridge is a dominant trait that is passed down rather easily, but if it's a dominant trait, why do Rhodesian ridgeback without a ridge pop up every now and then?

-Problems arise when two Rhodesians with only one ridge gene (heterozygous) are crossed.
-The lack of ridge is therefore the result of crossing two heterozygous Rhodesians.
+Problems arise when two Rhodesians with only one ridge gene Rr (heterozygous) are crossed.
+The lack of ridge is therefore the result of crossing two heterozygous Rhodesians (Rr+Rr).

 The breeding of such specimens can result in the following scenarios: